Greetings from our president

-Today, the Barristers’ Association continues to provide a very important and unique role for its members by providing a forum for discussion and dissemination of information of matters of particular interest to Black attorneys and the Philadelphia Black community at large.
+Today, The Barristers’ Association of Philadelphia, Inc. continues to provide a very important and unique role for its members by providing a forum for discussion and dissemination of information of matters of particular interest to Black attorneys and the Philadelphia Black community at large.

 The Barristers’ Association’s structure consists of an Executive Committee and an Advisory Board.
 The Executive Committee is responsible for the operation of the organization and is composed of elected officers and appointed members.
 The Advisory Board, which is made up of distinguished members of the legal profession, provides advice and counsel to the Executive Committee.